egoettelmann/ngpy-accounts-manager/README.md

 - Unit tests
 - Review the lifecycle of the db's session
-- Create a native app with Angular ?
+- Create a PWA with Angular ?

 ### Features